Fall Scenic Drives: Late Color

-From late October through early November, lower elevations around the Asheville area still feature stunning color, which you can enjoy on these late-season scenic drives.
-Since peak color changes often, visit our weekly leaf reports to stay up-to-date on the most colorful foliage.
+From late October through early November, lower elevations around the Asheville area feature stunning color, which you can enjoy on these late-season scenic drives.
+Since the color changes happen often, visit our weekly leaf reports to stay up-to-date on the most colorful foliage.

 Reems Creek Valley

 Follow US Highway 19/23 north from Asheville to the New Stock Road exit 21.
 Turn right at the light and left at the next light, onto US 25.
 Follow this highway less than one mile to Reems Creek Road and turn right.
 Drive 5 miles to Zebulon B. Vance Birthplace State Historic Site, site of a working 1830s-era farm once owned by North Carolina's Civil War governor, Zebulon Vance.

 Leaving from Vance Birthplace, turn left and travel half a mile to Ox Creek Road, turn left again and wind your way through the picturesque community to the Blue Ridge Parkway.
 Turn south on the Parkway, toward Asheville.
 You may want to shop for mountain handicrafts at the Folk Art Center and drive a little further south to the North Carolina Arboretum before returning to Asheville.

 From Asheville follow I-26 East to US 64 East and into Hickory Nut Gorge.
 Continue on to Chimney Rock Park, the setting for the movie The Last of the Mohicans.
 Take in the views of Lake Lure, where Patrick Swayze danced in the film Dirty Dancing.
 Head back to Bat Cave and pick up NC 9, a true mountain road with spectacular views of the cliffs around the lake.
 Wind your way to Black Mountain and explore the many galleries and artisan boutiques that make this small town worth the stop.
 From Black Mountain, take US 70 through the Swannanoa Valley back to Asheville.